PostgreSQL pgvector Usage vector

 | <-> | Euclidean distance |

-| <#> | Negative inner product |
+| <#> | negative inner product |

-| <=> | Cosine distance |
+| <=> | cosine distance |

 Euclidean distance query

-SELECT (embedding <#> '[3,1,2]') * -1 AS inner_product FROM items;Cosine similarity query (use 1 - cosine distance)
+SELECT (embedding <#> '[3,1,2]') * -1 AS inner_product FROM items;Cosine similarity lookup (1 – using cosine distance)

 SELECT 1 - (embedding <=> '[3,1,2]') AS cosine_similarity FROM items;Vector average query

-SELECT AVG(embedding) FROM items;Vector group average query
+SELECT AVG(embedding) FROM items;Query vector group average

 SELECT category_id, AVG(embedding) FROM items GROUP BY category_id;